midonet/midonet/docs/build-maven.md

 ### code coverage reports

-Cobertura allows to run tests while doing a coverage analysis of tests.
-It is currently not bound to any standard phase of the build system and you have to run it explicitly with
+Cobertura allows to run tests while doing a coverage analysis of the code.
+It is currently not bound to any standard phase of the build system and to generate reports you have to run

-`$ mvn cobertura:cobertura`
+`$ mvn clean site`

+This command will generate a maven html "site" including the reports of different plugins.
+The only reports we are interested into are the cobertura reports which can be found at subproject/target/site/cobertura/ in html format.
+Note that to generate the reports cobertura will need to run the unit tests, but it is not necessary to explicitly add "test" in the mvn command.

-It is known to conflict with zinc, so if it requires compiling some files, you should turn off zinc first.
-The output results can be found at subproject/target/site/cobertura/ in html format.
+Cobertura is known to conflict with zinc, and generating test coverage reports will certainly require to turn off zinc first.

-(NOTE: as of 2013/08/18 cobertura does not complete successfully with every subproject in MidoNet.)

 ### dependency analysis